What is Covered Under Medicare Advantage Plans?

 How Do Medicare Part C Plans Work?

 We’ve created an entire article to explain how Medicare Advantage plans work.
 It’s worth mentioning that what each individual Medicare Advantage plan covers does not change how CMS administers private health plans.
 The rules remain the same.
 This includes Medicare drug coverage, too.
-If a plan includes prescription benefits, it must be an authorized Medicare Part D plan.
+If a plan includes prescription benefits, it must be an authorized Medicare Part D is Medicare's prescription drug plan program.
+Plans are offered by private insurance companies and cover outpatient prescriptions.... plan.

 What are the Benefits of Medicare Advantage Plans?